Mini Pumpkin Cheesecakes

 - Bake the crust for 5 minutes.
 Remove the pan from the oven and allow it to cool while prepping the cheesecake.

-- In a mixing bowl, beat the cream cheese with an electric mixer until smooth, 1 minute.
+- In a mixing bowl, beat the cream cheese and sugar with an electric mixer until smooth, 1 minute.

-- Beat in the sugar, vanilla extract, pumpkin pie spice, and pumpkin puree until smooth.
+- Beat in the vanilla extract, pumpkin pie spice, and pumpkin puree until smooth.

 - Place a little more than 2 tbsp of cheesecake batter in each muffin cup.